 - Expansion of the fiscal space of GNCTD and municipal corporations: Expanding the fiscal space of GNCTD and municipal corporations is necessary to enable higher public expenditure on interventions that enhance women's safety in public spaces.
-This can be achieved for GNCTD, among other measures, through an increase of grants-in-aid to GNCTD in lieu of a share in Central taxes from the Union Government and better VAT compliance in GNCTD.
-For the municipal corporation, it calls for devolution of more resources from GNCTD and better collection of property tax. - Reduced dependence on revenues generated from the sale of alcohol: Revenues from sale of alcohol comprised 13 percent of the own receipts of the GNCTD budget in 2017-18 (BE).
-This is an important concern as evidence from studies has highlighted linkages between consumption of alcohol and domestic violence [Luca et al (2015), Yadav (2014)].
+This can be achieved for GNCTD, among other measures, through an increase of grants-in-aid to GNCTD in lieu of taxes from the Union Government and better VAT compliance by GNCTD.
+For the municipal corporation, it calls for devolution of more resources from GNCTD and better collection of property tax. - Reduced dependence on revenues generated from the sale of alcohol: Revenues from sale of alcohol comprised 14 percent of the own receipts of the GNCTD budget in 2016-17 (BE).
+This is an important concern as evidence from studies have highlighted linkages between consumption of alcohol and domestic violence [Luca et al (2015), Yadav (2014)].